MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise-new.md

 When you erase a user, the following user data is deleted:

 - Who the person is following, the connection to conversations and topics they were following, and the connection to users who were following them

 - Bookmarks, language preferences, notification settings, and account activity

 - Profile

 - Group memberships

 - The list of networks they were a member of

 As an admin, you can erase a user from your home network and from any external networks they belong to.

  **Remove a user (done by admin)**

 1. In the Yammer admin center, go to **Users** \> **Remove Users**.

 2. Enter an existing user's name.
 After you select the user, the options for removal are displayed.

     ![After you select a name, the remove user options are displayed.](../media/a48da79c-7f5f-479b-8b75-a3e67285c141.png)

       - If you want to keep all the user's files and messages, select **Erase this user**.

       - If you want to review the user's messages and files, and if you have already reviewed and deleted any messages or files in external groups, threads, or networks the user is a guest member in:

         1. Select **Erase this user.
 Wipe their name and personal information, but leave their messages.
 (Can't be undone after 14 days):** This deactivates the user for 14 days so that you can export user data and evaluate home network files and messages before the user is permanently deleted.

         This option marks the user as deactivated.
 The deactivated user is listed on the **Remove Users** page.
 Within 14 days, you can reactivate the user.

         ![Deactivated user list](../media/162b43ed-acd1-4085-8073-b43845c30999.png)

         After 14 days, a message is sent to all the networks admins and verified admins informing them the user has been deleted.

         2. Click **Submit**.

         3. In the confirmation dialog, click **Yes, Permanently Delete Account**.

-        4. Within the 14 days, follow the directions in [Export data for one user](gdpr-requests-in-yammer-enterprise.md#ExportUser) and [Delete specific messages or files](gdpr-requests-in-yammer-enterprise.md#DeleteMessagesFiles).
+        4. Within the 14 days, follow the directions in [Delete specific messages or files](gdpr-requests-in-yammer-enterprise.md#DeleteMessagesFiles).

   - If you want to delete all a user's messages before you erase the user:

       1. Select **Permanently remove this user and remove their messages**, and then click **Submit**.